How Can You Make Sure a Virtual Assistant Is the Real Deal?

 Virtual Assistants (Should Be) Real People

 Virtual assistants aren't AIs or computer programs.
 They're real people doing real work for small business owners!
-However, you might never meet your VA in person, so how can you know that who you've hired is who they say they are?
+However, you might never meet your VA in person, so how can you know that who you've chosen is who they say they are?

 A good VA will develop knowledge of your business and truly become an extension of your team and your brand.
-Before you let a scammer into your systems, software, and behind the scenes of your company, vet your potential new hire as thoroughly as you would an in-person W-2 employee coming to work in your office.
+Before you let a scammer into your systems, software, and behind the scenes of your company, vet your potential new team member as thoroughly as you would an in-person W-2 employee coming to work in your office.

 Start with a virtual job hub that delivers property management professionals who have already been vetted before becoming available to property managers looking to hire a virtual assistant.
 Starting with a quality pool of specialized virtual assistant candidates means you'll find a VA you can trust in no time at all.